a10networks/a10-neutron-lbaas/docs/device_instance_api.rst

    Create a new :ref:`device instance <deviceinstance>`.

-    When specifying networks, the management interface for the device is specified as the first member of the 'networks' collection.
+    When specifying networks, it is assumed the management interface is specified as the first member of the 'networks' collection.

    **Example request**: